nordnet/cordova-hot-code-push-cli/README.md

 From this point you are ready to deploy your project on Amazon server.

 **Advise:** don't forget to put `.chcplogin` file in the ignore list of your version control system, if any is used.
-For GIT you can do this by executing:
+For git you can do this by executing:
 ```sh
 echo '.chcplogin' >> .gitignore
 ```

-### Deploy command
+#### Deploy command

-How to run:
 ```sh
 cordova-hcp deploy
 ```